 But is that right?
 Images have been dealing with the invisible since the beginning; why should now be the right time to abandon them?

 The pictorial artist, even one who works in the tradition known as “realism” or “illusionism,” is as much concerned with the invisible as the visible world.
 We can never understand a picture unless we grasp the ways in which it shows what cannot be seen.
 (21)

-The problem is that any depiction of the invisible would necessarily be contaminated by anthropomorphism.
-In fact, any pictorial representation made by the human would be a human representation.
-Doesn’t the transcendence of this encounter lie in the human ceasing to hold the sole power of interpretation?
+But any human depiction of the invisible would necessarily be contaminated by anthropomorphism.
+In fact, any pictorial representation made by the human cannot be but a human representation.
+Doesn’t the transcendence of this encounter lie in the possibility of the human ceasing to hold the sole power of interpretation?
 Which would then be the right world picture announcing the end of the anthropocene?

-Perhaps the answer to this question is simply to ask the machine, to politely ask the machine for a selfie.
+Perhaps the answer to this question should be simply to ask the machine, to politely ask the machine for a selfie.

 1, 2.
 The Transcendence of the Ego.
 Jean-Paul Sartre, Hill and Wang, 1991

 3. Experience-dependent structural plasticity in the adult human brain.
 Arne May.
 Trends in Cognitive Sciences, 2011